Tally may bring challenges under Pennsylvania recount rules

 After Nov.
 23, Secretary of State Kathy Boockvar must tabulate, compute and canvass votes for all races, with no specific deadline.
 Democratic Gov. Tom Wolf will in turn certify the winning presidential candidate's slate of Electoral College electors and send it to the national archivist.
 Four years ago, both actions occurred on the same day in mid-December.

 Those electors will contribute their votes to the Electoral College during a Dec.
 14 session in the Capitol in Harrisburg.
-Congress is set to validate their choice Jan.
+Congress is scheduled to validate their choice Jan.
 6.

 Comments